How to Open a German Bank Account

 Congratulations!
 Finally, your account information, bank cards and pin will be send to your home.

-4. Changing Bank Account: Can I change the bank or open a secondary account?
+10. Changing Bank Account: Can You Change the Bank or Open a Secondary Account?

 Of course you can open several accounts.
 It may especially make sense if you want to have a separate shared account with your partner or for business expenditures.
 If you are unhappy with your choice, some banks even offer automated services to move your direct debits/ standing orders.
 Therefore, you should first open a new account before closing the old one.